raphaelguionaud/raphaelguionaud/README.md

 Hi, I'm @raphaelguionaud.
-I'm interested in software development, and currently working as a junior web developer.
+I'm currently working as a junior web developer.
-I'm intersted in backend development, and currently learning about REST apis with node and nestjs. :lizard:
+I'm interested in backend development, and currently learning how to implement a REST api in nestjs. :lizard: